Artist Dhotre celebrates his mother in his drawings

 On his fetish for darkness and whether it’s a sign of depression of his early days of struggle, Dhotre smiles and says: “I actually love black and it does not symbolise depression.
 Darkness is more beautiful, the entire Universe is black.
 Note, how multi-hued colours emerge best on a black/dark background.”

-Dhotre’s drawings of women are first born as subjects, which he photographs and then uses them as the ‘model’ for his pencil to produce eye-catching masterpieces on black paper of 60×40 inches, at the rate of one or two, or at best around three a month.
+Dhotre’s drawings of women are first born as photographs, which he uses as the ‘model’ to produce eye-catching masterpieces on black paper of 60×40 inches, at the rate of one or two, or at best around three a month.

 READ ALSO: Instagram’s artsy brown lady, Gurvinder Kaur